pinussilvestrus/postit-js/README.md

   * Double Click (latest element type will be respected)
 * Change the color of Post-its
 * Create simple Text Boxes on the Canvas
+* Create grouping frame elements on the Canvas
+* Add external image resources on the Canvas

 ## Installation